uozuAho/note_searcher/readme.md

 # WIP todo
 - link index: handle file modified
     - DONE: remove a link, test links from/to
-    - add a link, test links from/to
+    - DONE: add a link, test links from/to
+    - add onModified to top level, does the API fit?
     - remove dead link, test dead links
     - add dead link, test dead links
     - add onFileModified to MultiIndex